IngoHHacks/WECCL/README.md

 ```
 `title` must be a string.
 `description` must be a string.
 [P1] and [P2] will be replaced with the names of the characters.
-`characters` must be an integer or a comma-separated list of integers.
-When using an integer, an array up until that number will be created.
+`characters` must be an comma-separated list of integers, or an integer prefixed by `:`.
+When using a prefixed integer, an array from 1 to that integer will be created.
 When using a list, the list will be used as the array.
 1 and 2 are the default characters as selected by the user, 3 is another character, -1 is the referee, and 11 and 22 are the tag team partners of 1 and 2 respectively.
 Other values are not supported.
 `"line1"` and `"line2"` must be strings.
 The quotes are required.
 For quotes inside the string, use `\"`.
 `$name#` will be replaced with the name of the character with the corresponding id.